 My class teacher saw me and fired me.
 I got frightened and thought how these things happen to me.
 Well a series of such incident must have happened which made me famous for all the wrong reasons.

 It was drilled into me that I had not failed but was detained.
 This did not make a negative impression but at the back of my mind I knew something was wrong because all kept asking me, "Have you failed?"
 The only thing that I missed was my best friend whom I had become very close to.

-My career has be a unique one for a 25 year old.
+has be a unique one for a 25 year old.
 I have word in the financial Planning Division of a major fortune 500 company in Chicago and New York.
 I am now working in London for a Financial analytics company.
-I am currently planning to peruse an MBA at a top 5 business school.
+I am currently planning to peruse an MBA at a top 5 business school

 I have faced tremendous challenges growing up with Dyslexia.
 But the other side of the coin is that I have been battled harden growing up that it keep the spirit of fight alive and makes work harder to get where I want to be.